squint-cljs/squint/README.md

 ## Differences with ClojureScript

+- Expressions are translated to direct JavaScript: there is no CLJS standard library
 - Keywords are translated into strings
 - Maps and vectors are translated into objects and arrays
 - `assoc!` and `dissoc!` perform in place mutation on objects